Governance | Global Enterprise Risk Management

 Risk management for climate change and natural capital loss, and response to TCFD and TNFD

-The Bridgestone Group supports the Task Force on Climate-related Financial Disclosure (TCFD) and has been participating in the Task Force on Nature-related Financial Disclosures (TNFD) Forum since March 2022.
+The Bridgestone Group supports the Task Force on Climate-related Financial Disclosure (TCFD) and has been participating in the Taskforce on Nature-related Financial Disclosures (TNFD) Forum since March 2022.

-In this context, the Group is working to comprehensively assess and manage its dependencies, impacts, risks and opportunities related to climate and natural capital.
+In this context, the Group is working to comprehensively assess and manage its dependencies, impacts, risks, and opportunities related to climate and natural capital.
 The Group is incorporating them into our business strategies and advancing information disclosure.

 Based on the recognition of these risks and opportunities, the Group is working to establish its unique Sustainability Business Model that links its business with efforts to realize carbon neutrality and a circular economy across the value chain.
 Furthermore, the Group aims to evolve its Sustainability Business Model and transform it to a regenerative one to help realize a nature-positive world where we can help stop and reverse the loss of natural ecosystems.